Judge orders special master to review Rudy Giuliani's electronic devices | Law-Order

 Federal prosecutors in Manhattan have been examining Giuliani's dealings in Ukraine, including whether he violated lobbying laws by acting as an unregistered foreign agent while working as a lawyer for then-U.S. President Donald Trump.
 Robert Costello, a lawyer for Giuliani, said he considered it "inevitable" a special master would be appointed, "so this ruling comes as no surprise to us."

 The office of U.S. Attorney Audrey Strauss in Manhattan declined to comment.
-Giuliani has not been charged, and said after the raids that his conduct had been "absolutely legal and ethical."
+Giuliani has not been charged, and after the raids he said that his conduct had been "absolutely legal and ethical."

 A special master, typically a retired judge, would weed out communications covered by attorney-client privilege related to Giuliani's clients, including Trump, a fellow Republican.
 Oetken rejected Giuliani's argument that the government should have sought his devices by subpoena, a less invasive process that would let Giuliani review the devices first.